 Quick-Release Hex

-This driver is equipped with a quick-release hex chuck that speeds up bit changes.
-It also accepts bits up to 1-inch in diameter.
+This driver is equipped with a quick-release hex chuck that will help you switch bits more quickly.
+It can also accommodate bits up to an inch in diameter.

 What We Don't Like